stenionobres/EntityFrameworkCoreLab/README.md

 ### Query examples

+In the previous sessions, the various strategies for performing queries on the Entity Framework Core were presented.
+One of them is `Select loading` which uses LINQ to bring information from the database.

+Beginner programmers to EF Core or LINQ may find it difficult to develop such queries, since the syntax is slightly different from the standard SQL they are used to.
+With this in mind, this session provides several examples of queries, made with LINQ, which generate the SQL expected and optimized for each type of action in the database.

+To see the examples of queries just access the class [LinqQueryExampleProcess](./EntityFrameworkCoreLab.Application/Process/LinqQueryExampleProcess.cs).
+Below are listed which SQL operations the examples use:

+* INNER JOIN;
+* LEFT JOIN;
+* WHERE Filter;
+* Relational Operators >, =, etc;
+* Logical Operators AND, OR, etc;
+* IN Filter;
+* NOT IN Filter;
+* LIKE;
+* UNION;
+* DISTINCT;
+* BETWEEN;
+* ORDER BY;
+* GROUP BY;
+* HAVING;
+* MAX;
+* MIN;
+* AVG;
+* SUM;
+* COUNT;

 ## Transactions

 By default, EF Core's DbContext class performs database operations within a transaction.
 Based on this, it is possible to make several calls to the `Add/AddRange, Update/UpdateRange and Remove/RemoveRange` methods of the same DbContext instance that when calling the` SaveChanges` the operations will be executed within a transaction.
 Based on this, **in most scenarios it is not necessary to use transactions explicitly in EF Core**.